 Featured Online Social Work Programs

-While the specific admission requirements for those looking to obtain a bachelor’s in social work will vary, applicants must typically have a high school diploma or GED equivalent, a GPA that meets the particular standards determined by the school, and, depending on the institution, acceptable SAT or ACT scores.
-Admission requirements may also include a completed application, a copy of high school transcripts, a personal essay, and letter(s) of recommendation.
+Applicants typically need a high school diploma or GED equivalent and a GPA that meets their prospective school's requirements.
+Some schools also require SAT or ACT scores.
+Admission requirements also include a completed application, a copy of high school transcripts, a personal essay, and recommendation letters.

 Core Concepts and Coursework

-Students enrolled in a bachelor’s of social work degree program can expect to learn about human behavior and the lifespan, social welfare policy, research methods, practices for working with individuals and families, and group practice methods.
-They may also be required to complete a practicum experience, a form of community service that allows students to gain real-life experience in the social work field under the direct supervision of a social worker in a community organization.
-This direct service may be accompanied by a seminar for student discussion and theory application.
+In a BSW program, students learn about human behavior and the lifespan, social welfare policy, research methods, practices for working with individuals and families, and group practice methods.
+Some programs require learners to complete a practicum, a form of community service that allows students to gain experience in the social work field under the direct supervision of a social worker in a community organization.
+This direct service may include a seminar for student discussion and theory application.